What Happens If A Person Has A Brain Injury From A Car Accident?

 In some cases, an injury may be fatal if left untreated.
 This is why it’s essential to see a doctor for a thorough check-up.
 Even if you feel normal, the impact of a serious car crash can be dangerous.
 Visit your doctor for a professional opinion.

-When you go to obtain emergency care or any type of check-up after a car accident, you will most likely undergo various medical tests.
+When you seek emergency care after a car accident, you may undergo various medical tests.
+This could include a check-up.
 This may include a computerized tomography (CT) scan, magnetic resonance imaging (MRI), and X-rays.

 Intracranial pressure monitors are also used in some cases.
 Tissue swelling from a TBI can increase pressure inside the skull, which causes even more damage to the brain.
 By inserting a probe into the skull, doctors can monitor the level of pressure a patient is experiencing.

-These tests allow your medical team to determine whether you have sustained a traumatic brain injury or brain swelling after a car accident.
+These tests help diagnose if a person has sustained a traumatic brain injury or brain swelling after a car accident.
+They provide crucial information to the medical team.
 A solid diagnosis is the first step toward treatment.

 Once your medical team determines whether you’ve sustained a traumatic brain injury, you will move forward with a treatment plan.